ac110v/IBM-Data-Science-Capstone-Project-Notebook/README.md

 # IBM-Data-Science-Capstone-Project-Notebook
-This is the assignment of IBM Data Science Capstone Project Notebook
+This is the assignment of IBM Data Science Capstone Project Notebook hosted in Coursera.

 ## Peer-graded Assignment: Capstone Project - The Battle of Neighborhoods (Week 1)